The-AI-Alliance/enterprise-MCP/docs/index.markdown

 {: .tip }
 > **TIP:** Use the search box at the top of this page to find specific content.

 Welcome to the **AI Alliance** website, **MCP in the Enterprise: A User Guide**.
 This guide provides guidance from leading experts on the [Model Context Protocol](https://modelcontextprotocol.io/introduction){:target="_blank"}, an emerging standard for AI agent and application communications.
+This guidance includes tips, best practices, and lessons learned using MCP in enterprise settings.

 We are looking for more contributions!
 See our [contributing]({{site.baseurl}}/contributing) page for details.